Importance of Vedic Puja

 What is the significance of Puja?

 Vedic rituals mostly revolve around asking the gods for their favor for material gains and fulfillments and success in court cases, against adversaries and for enhancement in personal and professional life.
-There are rituals for realizing one’s eternal unions (oneness) with the Supreme with a spiritual spirit.
-The overall Vedic philosophy behind a ritual is to attain Dharma (religion), Kama (sensual pleasures), Artha (Economic prosperity) and Moksha (liberation).
+There are rituals for realizing one’s eternal unions (oneness) with the Supreme.
+The overall Vedic philosophy behind a ritual is to attain Dharma (religion), Kama (fulfilment of desires), Artha (Economic prosperity) and Moksha (liberation).
+When a ritual is performed under qualified Pundits, thoughts and vibrations of spiritual and cosmic forces are drawn toward the homa fire which in turns creates a defensive shield around you.
+These divine forces remove the negative influences from personal and professional aspect of your life.
+All this in turn blesses with peace of mind, material affluence and the revelation of your true nature.

 Pujas in temples and homes: